New Release — Now Available

 The stories explore slow-burn attraction, rivalry, and second chances, often set against work, competition, and the pressure to get things right when it matters.

-The Merge Conflict series follows people building technology inside a growing company, while The Climb focuses on a later-in-life relationship shaped by timing, history, and hard choices.
+The Merge Conflict series follows people building technology inside a growing company.
+The Climb focuses on a later-in-life relationship shaped by timing, history, and hard choices.
+Across the Net is a sapphic rivals-to-lovers romance about two former tennis champions reuniting after twenty-five years at a charity tournament in Palm Springs.

 Known for sharp dialogue and tension-driven scenes, the books centre on what happens when control slips — and something more complicated takes its place.